 Cut out the frames using a wire cutter.
-As mentioned above, mark out the next size frame and cut out.
+As mentioned above, mark out the next largest frame and cut out.

 I wedged my wire cutter into a wooden board so I could get a vertical cut all the time.
 Practice with some samples first to judge how fast you can cut.
 It is a smelly process so cut the foam out doors.
-See image 5.
+See image 5 above.

-Starting at frame 5 in the middle glue the frames to the board and themselves, 1 at a time using 5 min epoxy.
+Starting at frame 5 in the middle, glue the frames to the board and themselves, 1 at a time using 5 min epoxy.
 Remove excess styrofoam with the hot wire and sand coarsely into shape as you go along.
 Only stick the styrofoam with the epoxy.
-See image 7 and 8.

 Only sand with a sanding board and always down the length of the hull to start the fairing process.
-Once all the frames are in place, bring the surface down until you start to see evidence of the red card.
-At this point move to the lighter sandpaper and carefully sand until all the red card is exposed.
+Once all the frames are in place, bring the surface down with coarse paper until you start to see evidence of the red card.
+At this point move to the lighter sandpaper and carefully sand until all the red card is just exposed.
 If you have been patient the hull should be perfectly fair and true.
 I was amazed at the end result.
-See image 3 and 10 - 12

 Use a saw and remove the hull from the build board.
 Start at the stern and keep the cut well clear of the rising deck.
 Be careful with the plug as the foam will damage easily.
 Once removed I supported the hull with bubble wrap.